mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 ###Algorithm::SendUsage

-In order to limit the risk to the current usage reporting this algorithm will be left untouched and used as is, with the exception that the code to generate the user ID and Host ID hashes may be moved to the UsageService.
+In order to harmonise the code and keep things simple and easay to follow, this algorithm will be removed and the functionality added to the UsageService.